eshasharma/x9115222/hw/code/8/README.md

 ###Implementation
 For this study , we incorporated the Type 1 and Type 2 comparison operators in our Simulated Annealing and MaxWalkSat and Differential
 Evolition .
-We then used the loss values generated between eras of SA, MWS and DE and passed those to Scott Knott and generated graphs which we compared to judge performance.This is how these three operatore were applied :
+We then used the loss values generated between eras of SA, MWS and DE and passed those to Scott Knott and generated graphs which we compared to judge performance of the optimizers.This is how these three operatore were applied :
-  1.  *Type 1 operator* : This was used to compare two candidates generated and decide which one was better .
+  1.  *Type 1 operator* : This was used to compare two candidates generated through the model in the inner most loop of the optimizers        and decide which between the two was a better candidate.
+The comparison is done on each of the objectives of the candidates to judge which one is better than the other.
+For DTLZ7 the objectives grow in the same direction and do not conflict with one another , that is increade in one does not imply decrease in the other.
+Hence we took an aggregation of the objectives giving each of them a weight of 1 .Applying Boolean or Continous Dowas better .
 This was done in the inner most loop of each optimisers .
 To compare two candidates we computed the objectives generated for each candidate and aggregated them by a simple summation .
 Since The Type 1 operator should take minimum time to run and also since for DTLZ 7 the objectives do not conflict , doing a summation seemed to be ok .